KjetilIN/rs-search-engine/README.md

 </div>
 <br />

-This project is a custom search engine built with Rust, designed specifically for the Kubernetes website.
+This project is a custom search engine built with Rust, designed specifically for [gutenberg.org](https://www.gutenberg.org) books.
 It parses HTML files from the Kubernetes website and leverages TF-IDF (Term Frequency-Inverse Document Frequency) for scoring the relevance of documents, providing accurate and efficient search results.
 The search engine is composed of two main components: the backend server and the frontend interface.
 The backend server, implemented in Rust, processes HTML files, tokenizes the content, and calculates TF-IDF scores to determine the relevance of documents based on search terms.
 The frontend interface allows users to input search queries and view the ranked search results.

 [Screencast from 24. mai 2024 kl.
 17.35 +0200.webm](https://github.com/KjetilIN/rs-search-engine/assets/66110094/9d9f5832-7031-456d-80d4-d9c90bc6d4e1)